 - Field sales

 - Channel partners

 What are your competitors doing and not doing?
 Do you see an opportunity the others don’t?
 Can you learn from how another industry handles sales?

-- How to identify the size and structure of the new market including what the estimated number of potential customers is before expanding to the new market.
+- How to identify the size and structure of the new market including the estimated number of potential customers before expanding to the new market.